 Corporations making specified payments, including wages and other remuneration, must submit periodic information returns detailing such payments and must remit withholding tax on such payments.
-Canadian resident corporations and foreign corporations carrying on business in Canada are also subject to reporting requirements in respect of transactions with non-arm's-length non-residents.
+Specified foreign property held by corporations, trusts and partnerships and interests in foreign affiliates must be reported on information returns, and Canadian resident corporations and foreign corporations carrying on business in Canada are also subject to reporting requirements in respect of transactions with non-arm's-length non-residents.

 h.
 Tax dispute resolution

-The ITA dictates a distinct and robust regime for resolving Canadian domestic income tax disputes (parallel regimes are promulgated under other Federal and Provincial tax statutes).
-Tax disputes commonly arise from an audit, resulting in a reassessment of tax from additional assessed income and/or expenses or tax credits being disallowed.
+The ITA naturally includes a scheme for resolving Canadian domestic income tax disputes (and there are parallel regimes under other Federal and Provincial tax statutes).
+Tax disputes typically commence with an audit, potentially resulting in a reassessment of tax, interest and, at times, civil penalties.

-Tax reassessments can be initially challenged by way of independent administrative review by the Canada Revenue Agency (CRA).
-If not satisfactorily resolved at that level, or if taxpayers opt to forego that CRA review, taxpayers are entitled to appeal reassessments to the Tax Court of Canada (TCC).
+Tax reassessments can be initially challenged by way of an administrative dispute resolution process within the CRA.
+If a matter is not satisfactorily resolved at that level, or if taxpayers opt to forego that CRA review, taxpayers are entitled to appeal reassessments to the Tax Court of Canada (TCC).
 The TCC is a superior, independent and specialized court, dedicated to resolving disputes between the Federal government and taxpayers, primarily determining whether tax reassessments are correct.
 A decision of the TCC can be appealed to the Federal Court of Appeal (FCA).
 In turn, a FCA decision may be appealed to the Supreme Court of Canada (SCC), the highest level court in Canada, but only with leave, or permission, from the SCC.

-Resolving tax disputes can encompass a wide variety of procedures that can sometimes be pursued in parallel, including voluntary disclosures, managing audits, responding to requirements for information, launching administrative and court appeals, addressing collections issues and making applications seeking taxpayer relief, rectification or remission.
+Resolving tax disputes can encompass a wide variety of procedures that can sometimes be pursued in parallel, including audit management, responding to requirements for information, administrative and court appeals, addressing collections issues, making voluntary disclosures, or filing applications seeking remission, taxpayer relief, rectification and rescission.
 Determining the optimal procedure is crucial to achieving the earliest and most cost effective resolution.
 Regardless of the procedure to best resolve a particular tax dispute, careful and stringent adherence to statutory timelines is necessary, to avoid irrevocably prejudicing taxpayers' rights to challenge tax reassessments.

 i.
 General anti-avoidance rule